+Hydraulic compression damping determines the reaction when the fork is compressed.
+The degree of compression can be adjusted with adjusting screws at the bottom of the fork legs.

-By using the knob • (COM), the degree of damping of the compression can be adjusted.
-Turn the knob clockwise to increase damping, turn it counterclockwise to reduce damping during compression.
+Turn the adjusting screw 1 clockwise to increase damping, turn it counterclockwise to reduce damping during compression.